mdaugherity/Numerical-2021/README.md

 This repository is for code and data files.
 All other course information is posted on Canvas.

+### Important Note
+Github's notebook renderer is trash.
+Pages will often not display correctly.
+**One workaround is to view the pages on [nbviewer](https://nbviewer.jupyter.org/github/mdaugherity/Numerical-2021/tree/main/)**

 # OUTLINE
 ## WEEK 1 - Introduction and Review
 * [Class 1-13-21](PHYS_451_Class_1_13_21.ipynb) - Python and Google Colab Cheat Sheet